qbleuse/AWS-SAMUEL/Documentation/Usage/Configuration.md

 JoinSessionURI=/join_session_local
 ```

-Lambdas for legacy are different as not all features of Gamelift in local legacy.
+Lambdas for legacy are different as not all features of Gamelift in legacy SDK.

 Also you will need to configure in each lambda the gamelift local endpoint (it may be done as a AWS SAM system wide variable, but I prefered putting it in lambdas):